LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/mapping-content-metadata.md

 | tags | A list of relevant keywords.
 These highlight the key noun(s) or word(s) in the training phrases.
 For example, for an article about health insurance, the tags should be "health", “insurance”, “benefits”.
 These should be words, not sentences. | no |
 | category | Assigning a category lets you filter and find articles based on categories in the Knowledge Base application. | no |

-When you add an external knowledge base [with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html#add-an-external-kb-with-liveperson-ai), a second setup step involves configuring the request for the on-demand retrieval of a single article by its unique identifier.
-This includes defining the transformation specification for the data that is returned.
+When adding an external knowledge base [with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html#add-an-external-kb-with-liveperson-ai), a second step involves configuring the request for the on-demand retrieval of a single article by its unique identifier.
+This includes defining the transformation spec for the data that's returned.
 The following LivePerson attributes are supported:

 | LivePerson Attribute | Description | Mandatory? |
 | --- | --- | --- |